Royal Dutch Shell (LON:RDSB) PT Set at GBX 1,860 by UBS Group

-Royal Dutch Shell (LON:RDSB) received a GBX 1,860 ($24.30) price target from equities research analysts at UBS Group in a report released on Tuesday, Borsen Zeitung reports.
-UBS Group’s price objective indicates a potential upside of 29.35% from the stock’s previous close.
+Royal Dutch Shell (LON:RDSB) has been given a GBX 1,860 ($24.30) price target by UBS Group in a report released on Monday, Borsen Zeitung reports.
+UBS Group’s target price would suggest a potential upside of 31.00% from the company’s current price.

-A number of other brokerages have also commented on RDSB.
-Berenberg Bank reaffirmed a “buy” rating and set a GBX 1,570 ($20.51) target price on shares of Royal Dutch Shell in a research report on Tuesday, May 4th.
-Jefferies Financial Group set a GBX 1,950 ($25.48) target price on shares of Royal Dutch Shell in a research report on Friday, July 16th.
-Royal Bank of Canada set a GBX 2,200 ($28.74) target price on shares of Royal Dutch Shell in a research report on Thursday, July 8th.
-JPMorgan Chase & Co. set a GBX 2,200 ($28.74) price objective on shares of Royal Dutch Shell in a report on Tuesday, July 6th.
-Finally, Credit Suisse Group set a GBX 1,915 ($25.02) price objective on shares of Royal Dutch Shell in a report on Wednesday, July 7th.
-One analyst has rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-The stock has a consensus rating of “Buy” and a consensus target price of GBX 1,942 ($25.37).
+A number of other research analysts have also weighed in on RDSB.
+The Goldman Sachs Group set a GBX 2,200 ($28.74) price target on Royal Dutch Shell in a research note on Thursday.
+JPMorgan Chase & Co. set a GBX 2,200 ($28.74) price target on Royal Dutch Shell in a research note on Thursday.
+Barclays set a GBX 1,950 ($25.48) price target on Royal Dutch Shell in a research note on Tuesday, July 13th.
+Royal Bank of Canada set a GBX 2,200 ($28.74) target price on Royal Dutch Shell in a research report on Thursday.
+Finally, Jefferies Financial Group set a GBX 1,950 ($25.48) target price on Royal Dutch Shell in a research report on Friday, July 16th.
+One analyst has rated the stock with a hold rating and eleven have assigned a buy rating to the company.
+Royal Dutch Shell has an average rating of “Buy” and an average target price of GBX 1,955.64 ($25.55).

 Royal Dutch Shell plc operates as an energy and petrochemical company worldwide.
 The company operates through Integrated Gas, Upstream, Oil Products, Chemicals segments.
 It explores for and extracts crude oil, natural gas, and natural gas liquids; markets and transports oil and gas; produces gas-to-liquids fuels and other products; and operates upstream and midstream infrastructure necessary to deliver gas to market.